samigitz/nova-detached-actions/README.md

    (new ImportUsers)->extraClasses('bg-logo text-white hover:black')
 ];
 ```
+### The `$defaultClasses` variable

 You can also extend `DetachedAction` class and change the default classes on `$defaultClasses` variable.

-For example you can add the classes to be equal to nova primary button
+For example, you can add the classes to be equal to nova primary button

 ```
 shadow ring-primary-200 dark:ring-gray-600 bg-primary-500 hover:bg-primary-400 active:bg-primary-600 text-white dark:text-gray-800